Orthopoxvirus Vaccines

 JYNNEOS has been reported as safe to administer to people with HIV and eczema or other exfoliative skin conditions.
 While there are no data in people who are pregnant or breastfeeding, animal data do not show evidence of reproductive harm; pregnancy and breastfeeding are not contraindications to receiving JYNNEOS (CDC, 2022a).

-Due to limited supply of the JYNNEOS vaccine, the CDC inludes special considerations to the exceptions of the two-dose series.
-Note, these recommendations may be revised as data become available and/or as the supply of JYNNEOS increases to meet or exceed outbreak response needs:
+Due to limited supply of the JYNNEOS vaccine in 2022, the CDC included special considerations to the exceptions of the two-dose series.
+Note, these recommendations were revised as data became available and the supply of JYNNEOS was increased to meet outbreak response needs:

-• A person who is diagnosed with Monkeypox virus infection after their first dose of JYNNEOS is not recommended to receive the second dose at this time, because Monkeypox virus infection likely confers additional immune protection.
+- A person who is diagnosed with mpox virus infection after their first dose of JYNNEOS is not recommended to receive the second dose at this time, because mpox virus infection likely confers additional immune protection.

-• A person who would be eligible for vaccination but has been diagnosed with Monkeypox virus infection during this outbreak, which started in the United States on May 17, 2022, is not recommended to be vaccinated at this time, because Monkeypox virus infection likely confers immune protection.
+- A person who would be eligible for vaccination but has been diagnosed with mpox virus infection during this outbreak, which started in the United States on May 17, 2022, is not recommended to be vaccinated at this time, because mpox virus infection likely confers immune protection.

-• An immunocompromised person who is diagnosed with Monkeypox virus infection after their first dose of JYNNEOS may be eligible to receive the second dose of JYNNEOS on a case-by-case shared decision-making basis based on the clinical judgment of the healthcare provider.
+- An immunocompromised person who is diagnosed with mpox virus infection after their first dose of JYNNEOS may be eligible to receive the second dose of JYNNEOS on a case-by-case shared decision-making basis based on the clinical judgment of the healthcare provider.

 The recommended JYNNEOS dosing schedule is the same for people who are immunocompromised; however, people with immunocompromising conditions might be less likely to mount an effective response after any vaccination, and as a result people who are immunocompromised might be at increased risk for severe disease if an infection occurs, despite vaccination (CDC, 2022a).